 Team Give is the community service outreach arm of the Brewcity Bruisers.
 In alignment with our mission statement, we physically and financially support the greater Milwaukee community.
-One way that we do this is by donating a portion of the proceeds from each bout to local non-profit groups.
-In addition, we participate in community service events and volunteer our time to help support our community.
-Another way we help out is by cultivating a garden at the Hide House Community Garden where we work together to raise organic produce to donate to a local food pantry.
+One way that we do this is by holding a 50/50 raffle during our bouts to raise money for local non-profit groups.
+As well as collecting non perishable food items at our home season bouts to donate to a local shelter.
+We also participate in community service events and volunteer our time to help support our community.

 Season Partners for 2019

 Each organization below will be featured at our bouts during the 2019 season.
 Check out this year’s partner organizations, and visit their websites to learn more about how you can help our Greater Milwaukee community.